-Our OTD program uniquely positions you as a future leader, advanced content expert, or academic, with an emphasis on interprofessional collaboration.
+Our post-professional Doctor of Occupational Therapy (OTD) program uniquely positions you as a future leader, advanced content expert, or academic, with an emphasis on interprofessional collaboration.
 Choose a specialty track that meets your needs and interests, including Remedial Vision Rehabilitation, Low Vision Rehabilitation, and Health and Wellness.
 The program is designed to be convenient for full-time working professionals.

 What We Offer: